DurvalMenezes/esp8266-iperf/README.md

                 [ ID] Interval       Transfer     Bandwidth
                 [  3]  0.0-10.3 sec  3.38 MBytes  2.75 Mbits/sec

+Also, the ESP-12F takes longer to connect to Wifi (over 1 second to set the interface address as part of DHCP, versus under 1 second for the ESP-12E).
+So far, I'm frankly unimpressed with the "optimized" ESP-12F...

 On both cases, the modules were operating in "sta" mode connected to the same WAP (an Android phone in hotspot mode), and the client was a laptop running Linux Ubuntu 18.04 and iperf "version 2.0.10 (2 June 2018) pthreads".
 The commands on both ESP8266 modules were: